pulp/pulpcore/staging_docs/dev/learn/concepts/index.md

 **Deploying Tasks**

-Tasks are usually deployed from Views or Viewsets, please see {ref}`kick-off-tasks`.
+Tasks are usually deployed from Views or Viewsets, please see `kick-off-tasks`.

 ```{toctree}
 :maxdepth: 2